For the draft Neighbourhood Plan Consultation go to Draft Neighbourhood Plan – An Introduction | Great Barford Parish Council

 Well, your Parish Council is taking the first step in preparing a Neighbourhood Plan for the Parish of Great Barford.
 Through a Neighbourhood Plan our community would be able to influence the planning for our village.
 The process will take around 18 months and will follow a number of steps through to a final referendum.

-We are forming a Committee to prepare the Neighbourhood Plan.
+The Committee formed by residents are currently preparing the Neighbourhood Plan.
 The Committee will identify the issues to address in the Plan, develop a vision and objectives, and carry out consultations in our community.